lmononen/measures-of-rationality-toolbox/README.md

     [prob_more_rational_than_random, prob_less_rational_than_random, prob_random_satisfies_garp]
 	= statistical_significance(P, Q, power_vec, sample_size)
       Input:
-        P: A matrix of prices where rows correspond to different goods and columns to different time periods.
-The column vector at t gives the vector of prices that the consumer faced in the period t.
+        P: A matrix of prices where the rows index goods and the columns index time periods.
-        Q: A matrix of purchased quantities where rows correspond to different goods and columns to different time periods.
-The column vector at t gives the purchased bundle at period t.
+        Q: A matrix of purchased quantities where the rows index goods and the columns index time periods.
         power_vec: powers of indices to calculate for Varian's index, inverse Varian's index, and normalized minimum cost index.
         sample_size: The number of draws from the budget line used to estimate the probabilities.

       Output:
         prob_more_rational_than_random: For each measure of rationality,
           the probability that the data has a lower measure of rationality than choosing uniformly on the budget line.
         prob_less_rational_than_random: For each measure of rationality,
           the probability that the data has a higher measure of rationality than choosing uniformly on the budget line.
-        prob_random_satisfies_garp: Probability that uniform choices on the budget line satisfy GARP.
+        prob_random_satisfies_garp: The probability that uniform choices on the budget line satisfy GARP.

       The order of indices:
         1: Afriat's index